eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 *Fast DDS Monitor Pro* saves the complete session state to a workspace file and restores it exactly on the next launch.

-Click the |save| button in the shortcuts toolbar at the top right of the window, or go to **File → Save Workspace**.
+Click the |save| button in the toolbar at the top right of the window, or go to **File → Save Workspace**.
 A file dialog opens.
 Navigate to a suitable folder, type a name such as ``shapes_tutorial``, and click **Save**.